 Visitors are to enter the building through the main front entrance.
-They are required to sign in with the secretary and provide their driver's license so that it can be scanned through our Raptor security system.
+They are required to sign in with the secretary and provide their driver's license.
 Please remember to bring your driver's license when you come to CES to volunteer or pick up your child!
-Raptor is a system purchased for CES by the Clarksville Police Department and the Clarksville Town Council.
-It screens a visitor's driver's licenses and runs a criminal history check to ensure our students' safety.
-A Visitor's Badge sticker with the visitor's driver's license picture will be printed out for visitors to wear at CES.
 For special school events that will have a large number of visitors attending (such as classroom holiday parties, field trips, Awards Day, Field Day, Walk-A-Thon, etc.), adults will be asked to sign in at a designated area and will receive a visitor's sticker.
 They will not need to sign in at the office for these occasions.
 The school administration will notify parents of sign in procedures for each school event.